raphael-ritz/eudat.accounting.client/README.rst

                           "ACCOUNTING_PW".
 Default: "" - aka not set
     -d DOMAIN, --domain DOMAIN
                           name of the domain holding the account.
-Default: eudat -k KEY, --key KEY     key used to refer to the record.
-If not set the accounting server will create the key.
-Specifying an existing key will overwrite the existing record.
-                          Default: "" - not set
-    -t TYPE, --type TYPE  type of the resource accounted.
-Default: storage -s SERVICE, --service SERVICE
+Default: eudat -s SERVICE, --service SERVICE
                           UID (or PID) of the registered service component reporting the record.
 Default: "" - not set